ClassicPress/ClassicPress-Migration-Plugin/test/README.md

 ```

 - Access the site at `http://test.lndo.site:8000/` (or `http://one.lndo.site:8000/` and `http://two.lndo.site:8000/` for `WP_MULTISITE=true`).
 You can log in with username `admin` and password `admin`.
+- Run the migration plugin (it has been pre-installed and activated on the test site) or perform other desired testing.